vbsw/glut/README.md

 For more information, please refer to <http://unlicense.org>

-## Development
-Programming language Go is used.

-The reference for the GLUT version 3 functions is taken from <https://www.opengl.org/resources/libraries/glut/glut-3.spec.pdf>.
-The reference for the GLUT version 3.7 functions is taken from source code available on <https://www.opengl.org/resources/libraries/glut/glut_downloads.php>.

-Branches:

-	master
-	chapel

 ## Installation

 ### Linux
 Install the programming language [Go](https://golang.org/doc/install) and the source code management system [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-You also need the C standard library development package and the GLUT development package.
+You also need GCC, the C standard library development package and the GLUT development package.
 Install them for example with

-        $ sudo apt-get install git libc6-dev freeglut3-dev
+        $ sudo apt-get install git gcc libc6-dev freeglut3-dev libgl1-mesa-dev

 Get this project with